heygent/embanalysis/thesis/src/01-intro.md

 # Introduction

-> *If the doors of perception were cleansed, everything would appear to man as it is, infinite.*
->
-> Aldous Huxley

 This work started with a simple premise: why are LLMs bad at math?

 This is not really a hard question to answer.
 Most of the LLMs to date are not built with that purpose in mind, and can rely on tool calling to give good answers to quantitative and numerical questions.